 Sometimes going by the moniker "Pickled Evil," Dan is the funniest and most random of all the KJs I encountered.
 He sings some obscure songs between patrons in a low baritone voice.
 Dan is a smart (has a degree from Rice University) and quirky guy and is the epitome of all that is Lakewood where he does his show on Thursdays and Saturdays.
 He too supports other KJs and regularly shows up to Leslie's show at the Crown and Harp.
-Write on Dan's Facebook wall.
+Like their page and write on the Arcade Bar's Facebook wall.

 Atmosphere: Small hole-in-the-wall under the Balcony Club and next to Lakewood Theater.

 Crowd: Laid back and Lakewoody.
 Very supportive, sing-along-types.

 Wait Time: It can get busy later in the night.
 15 - 20 minutes.